falconishere/business-card-flip/README.md

-# 💳 Business Card Flip
+# 💳 Digital Business Card

 A stylish interactive 3D **business card flip** effect created using HTML, CSS, and Font Awesome icons.
 Click or hover to flip the card and reveal the back side.
 Perfect for portfolios, personal branding, or web experiments.